 Occupation: Bullock team cartage, horse breaker.
 Date: 1853.
 Because she rode a horse astride (like men) instead of riding side-saddle, which was the rule for women, Margaret's father used the whip to beat his fourteen-year-old daughter.
 Margaret ran away and lived with the Aborigines in the Queanbeyan district, who always treated her fairly.
 Her father found her and made her return home.
-She eventually escaped again, and dressed as a man, she became a teamster and horse-breaker for six years.
+She eventually escaped again and dressed as a man she became a teamster and horse-breaker for six years.
+Southwell did not recognize her when she worked for him on trips to Sydney, which would take several weeks.
 Margaret's disguise was discovered when she was injured whilst breaking in a horse and was examined by a doctor.
-Margaret married and had seven children
+Margaret married and had seven children.